argoproj-labs/argocd-operator/docs/usage/dex.md

 !!! warning
     `DISABLE_DEX` is deprecated and support will be removed in Argo CD operator v0.6.0.
 Please use `.spec.sso.provider` to enable/disable Dex.

-Until release v0.4.0 of Argo CD operator, Dex was installed by default for all the Argo CD instances created by the operator.
-However, v0.4.0 onward, users must explicitly set `DISABLE_DEX` to `false` if they want to continue using Dex through this environment variable.
-Further, It is now mandatory to specify `.spec.dex` either with OpenShift configuration through `openShiftOAuth: true` or valid custom configuration supplied through `.spec.dex.config`.
-Absence of either will result in an error due to failing health checks on Dex.
+Until release v0.4.0 of Argo CD operator, Dex resources were created by default unless the `DISABLE_DEX` environment variable was explicitly set to `true`.
+However, v0.4.0 onward, `DISBALE_DEX` being either unset, or set to `false` will not trigger creation of Dex resources, unless there is valid Dex configuration expressed through `.spec.dex`.
+Users can continue setting `DISABLE_DEX` to `true` to uninstall dex resources until v0.6.0.

 !!! warning
     `.spec.dex` is deprecated and support will be removed in Argo CD operator v0.6.0.
 Please use `.spec.sso.dex` to configure Dex.